ferrodim/KyivFsBot/README.md

 * docker + rabbit added
 * commands like /me, /clearme for GDPR compliance
 * user can send any count of screens.
 New screens will overwrite older
-* bot will recognise user screen ever before event start or after event end
+* bot will recognise users screens even before event start or after event end
 * bot will notify user, when users data changes
-* debug instruments deleted
+* debug instruments removed
 * no full profile-images
-* no unused modes, that will never to be used on Kyiv FS
+* no modes, that have never been used on Kyiv FS
 * it's nearly impossible to broke bot by telegram commands - all critical settings defined in config file
-* user without telegramm nickname can use bot
+* users without telegramm nickname are welcome
 * admins can change users data manually by /set command
-* admins can forward users screens
+* admins can forward users screens to bot